hijackeel/real-world-algorithms/README.md

 Each node in the list contains a void pointer to data, instead of the data itself, so that the list is generic.

 #### 2.2 Implement an array-based queue.

+#### 2.3 Implement depth-first search (either recursively or not) and breadth-first search using an adjacency matrix representation.